-NAT Settings/Port Forwarding (For Client-Router Mode Only)
+NAT Settings/Port Forwarding (for Client-router mode only)

-Network Address Translation (NAT)-or to be more specific, one-to-many NAT, NAPT, or PAT-is supported to facilitate the Client-Router operation mode.
-This feature translates the out-going communication from multiple private IPs to a single external IP (WLAN IP) with a randomly assigned port for return traffic.
+Network Address Translation (NAT) and Port Forwarding are supported by the AWK-1137C to facilitate the Client-Router operation mode.
+This feature translates the outgoing communication from private IPs to external IPs (WAN IP).